naps-product-sa/ocp4-disconnected-workshop/workshop/content/lab06.md

      > Instead of adding this field to the `install-config.yaml` you could drop the `imageContentSourcePolicy.yaml` file in the manifests directory after running `openshift-install create manifests` to achieve the same result.

-   * Add the root CA of our mirror registry (`/mnt/quay/quay-install/quay-rootCA/rootCA.pem`) to the trust bundle using the `additionalTrustBundle` field.
+   * Add the root CA of our mirror registry (`/mnt/high-side/quay/quay-install/quay-rootCA/rootCA.pem`) to the trust bundle using the `additionalTrustBundle` field.
+This one's a little tricky to format so we scripted it for you :)
+     ```execute
+     cat <<EOF >> install-config.yaml additionalTrustBundle: | $(cat /mnt/high-side/quay/quay-install/quay-rootCA/rootCA.pem | sed 's/^/  /') EOF
+     ```
      It should look something like this:
      ```bash
      ...
      additionalTrustBundle: |